deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 Notice where we are!!!!
 Look at the 3 values below our current instruction!
 You will see 3 B's (42 hex), along with the current B (42 hex).
 We have landed in nSEH!
 More importantly, both of these values are on the stack if you look at the stack dump, shown below:
 <img src="{{ site.url }}{{ site.baseurl }}/images/stack.png" alt="">

 The address `00C0FFDC` is the "Pointer to next SEH record", which is nSEH.
 That address, as shown in image after we stepped through the `pop pop ret` instruction, is the address of where our B's (42 hex) start.
 Awesome!
 Now what could we do from here?
 We could do a typical jump to ESP to execute shellcode!
 But we have a slight issue.
-ESP only has the capability to hold less than 30 bytes:
+ESP now only has the capability to hold less than 30 bytes:
 <img src="{{ site.url }}{{ site.baseurl }}/images/ugh.png" alt="">

 Take the Jump!